QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/ui/swing/index.md

 #### BorderLayout

-The [BorderLayout](https://docs.oracle.com/en/java/javase/20/docs/api/java.desktop/java/awt/BorderLayout.html) divides the container in 5 areas.
-The center takes the available space.
+The [BorderLayout](https://docs.oracle.com/en/java/javase/20/docs/api/java.desktop/java/awt/BorderLayout.html) divides the container into 5 areas.
+The center takes up the remaining space.
 North and South expand as much as possible horizontally.
 East and West expand as much as possible vertically.

 ```java
 aComponent.setLayout(new BorderLayout());